The Real Power of Shavuot

 If you look carefully at the text here you will notice that verse 18 states it was celebrated “in heaven” from the days of creation.
 This is striking.
 As not only does this timeline have Noah celebrating Shavuot over a thousand years before the commandment was given to Moses in the Torah but the text now suggests that it was celebrated in the Garden of Eden.
 This is not surprising since the creation account has the sun, moon, and stars given for signs and for “seasons,” with the word “seasons” in Hebrew being the word “moedim,” which literally means “festival, appointed feast days of the LORD.”

-These holy days were part of a higher spiritual Torah that existed in the heavenly realm from which our earthly realm and earthly Torah was patterned.
+These holy days were part of a higher spiritual Torah that existed in the heavenly realm from which our earthly realm and earthly Torah were patterned.
 Holy days like Shavuot have their perfect meaning in that realm with full expression and understanding.
-Here on earth, ever since the fall of man, the true heavenly expression has been hidden to us and so we are only privy to what He has revealed to us about them.
+Here on earth, ever since the fall of man, the true heavenly expression has been hidden from us and so we are only privy to what He has revealed to us about them.
 Our celebration of them is less by what we understand and more by faith in the One that encompasses all of them.
 When we celebrate Shavuot or any feast (including Shabbat) for that matter, we are joining into a celebration with all the hosts of heaven that have been observing the feasts from the dawn of time; thus connecting to the two realms with the feasts being an umbilical cord of sorts.
 Furthermore, if you look down through the ages in Scripture you will see layers of meaning attached to Shavuot which give us a clearer picture and a greater revelation for today.

 Interestingly enough, the book of Jubilees in 16:13 has Isaac being born on Shavuot.
-This is quite amazing since Isaac is said to be prophetic foreshadow of Christ himself, who would be sent into this world in the form of His Spirit, on the same day thousands of years later.
+This is quite amazing since Isaac is said to be a prophetic foreshadowing of Christ himself, who would be sent into this world in the form of His Spirit, on the same day thousands of years later.
 With the covenant given to Noah adding the layer of the earth being cleansed of the blood that was shed from sin, it is quite striking that Yeshua on the same day would give His Spirit to His disciples as the final piece of cleansing the earth again of the stain of sin.
 This would give them not just a covenant, but the power to actually fulfill it.

 The next layer of Shavuot was the giving of the Torah over 1100 years down the road.
 Interestingly enough the very first commandment given that is in regards to our neighbor is the sixth commandment, “Thou shall not kill.”
 This was the very foundational component of the covenant made with Noah.
-On Sinai, God would add this layer onto Shavuot that would be another attempt to recalibrate His people back to love and kindness toward their fellow man from which the foundational stones of heaven are made from.
+On Sinai, God would add this layer onto Shavuot that would be another attempt to recalibrate His people back to love and kindness toward their fellow man from which the foundational stones of heaven are made.
 And that is exactly what would happen almost 2000 years later at the time of Yeshua of Nazareth when the true power of heaven descended upon men to assist them to do just that.

 In Acts chapter 2 we see the disciples gathered in an upper room on the Temple Mount waiting on the Lord.
 They had followed the Torah and counted the omer for the past fifty days in expectation of the words of their risen rabbi.
-While the Shavuot of Noah’s time was focused on the renewing the earth through the symbol of the rainbow–a symbol that is directly connected to the glory of His presence (Eze 1:28)–the focus of Pentecost would be another symbol of the Almighty: fire.
+While the Shavuot of Noah’s time was focused on renewing the earth through the symbol of the rainbow–a symbol that is directly connected to the glory of His presence (Eze 1:28)–the focus of Pentecost would be another symbol of the Almighty: fire.
 This is connected to what Jubilees calls in verse 21 a “two-fold” feast.
 It is the Feast of Weeks and also the first fruits harvest of the wheat.
 It is the memorial countdown to the renewing of the earth through water–which is connected to the washing of the water of the Word through Christ–and also the first fruits harvest that can only come through the fire sent by the Spirit.
 This is the “Holy Spirit and fire” that John the Baptist was talking about in Mathew chapter 3.
-The glory of Yahweh (the rainbow) manifest itself when the water of His Word is infused by the pure light of His presence, and the all-consuming Fire that is given to us assists us in fulfilling the divine command of loving our neighbor as ourselves.
+The glory of Yahweh (the rainbow) manifests itself when the water of His Word is infused by the pure light of His presence, and the all-consuming Fire that is given to us assists us in fulfilling the divine command of loving our neighbor as ourselves.

 The power of Shavuot (Pentecost) was not the tongues of fire or even the speaking in foreign tongues that they did not know.
 The power was in the fact that the Creator of the universe, through the blood of His Son, had once again prepared a living temple, a way for Him to personally dwell within us and teach us how to actually fulfill the two golden commandments: Love God with all your heart, mind, soul and strength; and you do this by loving your neighbor as yourself.
 The supreme sovereignty of this holy day is in the fact that in both the days of Noah and at Pentecost Yahweh reconnected the “umbilical cord,” giving mankind another chance to commune with the hosts of heaven inside the rhythms of the kingdom.
 And those rhythms are built upon the love for all.